 Global Employability Award

-Practise speaking different languages with other students every Tuesday and Thursday at Language Café in the Virtual Global Lounge, or practise one on one in Language in Tandem at a time that suits you.
+Practise speaking different languages with other students every Monday Tuesday and Thursday during Language Café in the Global Lounges, or practise one on one in Language in Tandem at a time that suits you.
 These opportunities count towards the Global Employability Award.
 Find out more below in the 'Language Practise Opportunities' tab.

 Studying abroad is a fantastic opportunity to enrich your degree by experiencing other cultures and developing skills to add to your CV with any of our 300+ partner institutions.
 We’ll support you with every step including applying for scholarships to help with the cost of travelling.
 Remember, if you're taking part in a summer school, virtual opportunity, or volunteering that is not a compulsory part of your course then you can use it towards the Global Employability Award.